jump toRECIPE

 Just a touch of olive oil adds a bit of richness to this recipe.

-Make the garlic bread.
-Cut each half of the bread into 2” pieces on the bias and arrange on a baking sheet.
+Preheat the oven to broil.
+Slice the bread into 2” pieces on a diagonal and place on a baking sheet.

-Drizzle the butter over the bread then broil until crispy and golden brown.
+Drizzle the garlic butter over the bread and broil until golden and crisp, about 2 minutes.

-Add the dip to a serving bowl.
-Drizzle with the remaining olive oil and crumbled cheese then top with the crispy shallots.
-Serve with the bread for dipping.
+Spoon the whipped pecorino into a shallow bowl.
+Drizzle with the remaining olive oil, sprinkle with crumbled cheese, and top with crispy shallots.
+Serve with the garlic bread for dipping.

 TAG ME ON INSTAGRAM TO BE FEATURED ON MY STORIES! @cookingwithcocktailrings